-There are a range of grants available from Government and a number of tax changes have been implemented by Inland Revenue to support Kiwi businesses.
+There are a range of grants available from Government and Inland Revenue to support Kiwi businesses.
 Please take some time to read the following information which covers:

 - small business loan scheme